philvessey/NextDepartures/CONTRIBUTING.md

 before submitting a pull request.
 Pull requests will not be accepted without a passing build from Azure DevOps.
-Tests will run automatically when you create a pull request against the `master` branch of the original repository.
+Tests will run automatically when you create a pull request against the `dev` branch of the original repository.

 ## Unit Tests